 35mm slide projector lenses

 It turns out lenses from 35mm slide projectors make great camera lenses!
-On this page I'll talk about how I adapt these lenses to fit a modern mirrorless digital camera (in my case a Sony A7 II).
-This method should work for most standard lenses with a focal length of 85mm and an aperture of f/2.8 from a full size 35mm slide projector, but of course they come in a variety of sizes, so check out the pages for individual lenses to see the methods and adapters I used for each one.
+On this page I'll talk about how I adapt these lenses to fit a modern mirrorless digital camera (in my case a Sony A7 II, but any interchangeable lens camera for which you can get an adapter for M42 lenses will work).
+This method should work for most standard 35mm slide projector lenses with a focal length of 85mm and an aperture of f/2.8 from a full size 35mm slide projector, but of course they come in a variety of sizes, so check out the pages for individual lenses to see the methods and adapters I used for each one.

 A lens from a 35mm slide projector.

 Look for a lens from a fairly modern (probably 1970s or 80s) full-size consumer 35mm slide projector with a focal length of 85mm and an aperture of f/2.8.
 Here I have used an Isco-Göttingen Gnome-Projar 85mm f/2.8 which is a typical example of the species.
 You can find these slide projector lenses easily on eBay.
 If you're on a limited budget, avoid lenses from famous high-end brands like Leitz, Rollei and Zeiss Ikon.
-The technique I describe on this page should work with the majority of lenses that answer this description, but bare in mind that slide projector lenses do come in a wide variety of sizes… checkout the pages on the various slide projector lenses I have tried on this page for details of how I adapted them.
+I would also avoid lenses made for Kodak Carousel projectors as they are much bigger then most projector lenses.
+(But if you have one of these lenses, take a look at the Kodak Schneider-Kreuznach Carousel Procolar 100mm page for more information.)
+The technique I describe on this page will work with the great majority of lenses that answer this description, but bare in mind that slide projector lenses do come in a wide variety of sizes… checkout the pages on the various slide projector lenses I have tried on this page for details of how I adapted them.

 A focusing helicoid designed to mount an M52 screw mount lens on an M42 screw mount SLR camera with a extension range of 36-90mm.